MyIntervals/emogrifier/README.md

 * Emogrifier requires the HTML and the CSS to be UTF-8.
 Encodings like ISO8859-1 or ISO8859-15 are not supported.
-* Emogrifier preserves all valuable `@media` rules.
+* Emogrifier preserves all applicable `@media` rules.
 Media queries can be very useful in responsive email design.
 See
   [media query support](https://litmus.com/help/email-clients/media-query-support/).
   However, in order for them to be effective, you may need to add `!important`